uriel0byte/IT-Learning-Journey-urielbyte/Notes/Networking/IP Addressing and Subnetting.md

 # MAC Address
 Each host in a network has its own 48-bit (6 octets) Media Access Control (MAC) address, represented in hexadecimal format.
 MAC is the physical address for our network interfaces.

+A MAC address is a unique identifier used as a hardware address.
+When you want to get access to the Internet, your machine needs to have a device called a network interface card.

+This network adapter has its own hardware address that's used to identify your machine.
+A MAC address for an Ethernet device.

+MAC addresses are given to network adapters when they are manufactured.
+Each manufacturer has an Organizationally Unique Identifier (OUI) to identify them as the manufacturer.
+This OUI is denoted by the first 3 bytes of the MAC address.

 This is because the MAC address addresses the physical connection (network card, Bluetooth, or WLAN adapter) of a host.
 Each network card has its individual MAC address, which is configured once on the manufacturer's hardware side but can always be changed, at least temporarily.

 Let's have a look at an example of such a MAC address: